-The fuse panel is located on the left hand side kick panel.
+The fuse panel is located on the right-hand side of the center console, by the instrument panel.
 Remove the panel cover to access the fuses.

 To remove a fuse use the fuse puller tool provided on the fuse panel cover.